 Start with learning the triplets.
 You need to think in terms of half notes from quarter note triplets.
 In the place of half notes, count 1-la-le.

-When learning these subdivisions, ensure the fit in time with your metronome.
-Every click represents a quarter beat; hence you will playing faster with higher subdivisions.
+When learning these subdivisions, ensure they fit in time with your metronome.
+Every click represents a quarter beat; hence you will play faster with higher subdivisions.

 Step 6: Take care for yourself and your equipment

 Learning to play drums can be exciting.
 Hence, many people forget to protect themselves and even their equipment.

 First, ensure you have proper ear protection.
 Drums can be pretty loud and can cause severe damage to your ears.

 Also, ensure you are sitting down properly while playing—the last thing you want it getting tired or putting pressure on your body.